The-Wishlist-Co/docs/wishlistSvcAPI.md

 - 400 Invalid input
 ```

-### Update wishlist with either ID/Ref
+### Update wishlist by either ID or Ref

-Used to update any metadata about a wishlist, for example, attribute groups, staff/store ID or wishlist name.  *This API is NOT used to update items on the wishlist*

-You can update by internal Wishlist ID or wishlistRef, which is the retailer's own ID (which, for example may be assigned in the ecommerce system)
+Used to update any metadata about a wishlist, for example, attribute groups, staff/store ID or wishlist name.  *This API is NOT used to update items on the wishlist*  You can update by internal Wishlist ID or wishlistRef (the retailer's unique wishlist identifier).

 **THIS API IS DEPRECIATED.
-PLEASE USE UDATE WISHLIST BY ID OR WISHLISTREF BELOW**
+PLEASE USE UDATE WISHLIST BY ID OR WISHLISTREF**

 | Endpoint| ```/api/wishlists```|
 |-----------|---------------|
 | Method    | PUT          |
 | Headers   | Content-Type: ```application/json``` <br> X-TWC-Tenant ```<tenant-key>``` <br> Authorization ```<tenant-access-token>```
 |How to get access token| [Tenant Authentication](authenticationsvcApi.md)|

 Sample Request: